The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 * Bow Shock
 * Rough Divide

-As you can see, this is where GNB gets its busy reputation because of all the above abilities, in one form or another, having to be used inside a 20s window every 1 minute.
+As you can see, this is where GNB gets its busy reputation because of all the above abilities, in one form or another, having to be used inside a 20s window every minute.

 * As a result, you need to ensure you’re always ready for a full No Mercy Window.
-* This requires you to have 3 carts in your Powder Gauge as Gnashing Fang requires 1 cart and Double Down requires 2 carts.
+* This requires you to have three Cartridges in your Powder Gauge as Gnashing Fang requires one Cartridge and Double Down requires two Cartridges.
 * This is a fundamental rule of No Mercy and should never change.
-You should never be in a situation where you enter No Mercy without 3 carts loaded.
+You should never be in a situation where you enter No Mercy without three Cartridges loaded.
-* You ideally want 2xRough Divide in every No Mercy; however you can use Rough Divide to gap close if you would otherwise lose several GCD’s due to running across the arena chasing the boss.
+* You ideally want two Rough Divides in every No Mercy; however you can use Rough Divide to gap close if you would otherwise lose several GCD’s due to running across the arena chasing the boss.

-*\*At lvl.
-90, the Gnashing Fang + Jugular Rip part of your GF combo is sometimes omitted in some No Mercy windows (see Gnashing Fang ➞ No Mercy below), but before lvl.
-90, you aim to keep all of GF in every NM Window.*
+*\*At level 90, the Gnashing Fang + Jugular Rip part of your GF combo is sometimes omitted in some No Mercy windows (see Gnashing Fang ➞ No Mercy below), but before level 90, you aim to keep all of GF in every NM Window.*

 **So what changes between each No Mercy Window?**\
 One of the main changes is where in your Solid Barrel combo you’ll be when you enter No Mercy.
 As a result of this the placement of Burst Strike(s) and your combo changes but the core usage of abilities is the same.